Chowan Sheriff investigating after unidentified body found

 Chief Deputy John McArthur said Wednesday the body was found by a local hunter in an “isolated agricultural” area near Cisco and Virginia roads.
 It appeared the body had been there for some time, he said.

-The remains were sent to the Medical Examiner's Office at East Carolina University's Brody School of Medicine in Greenville for an autopsy.
-McArthur said investigators won't be able to determine the age, sex or race of the person until after the autopsy is performed on Monday.
+The remains were sent to the Medical Examiner’s Office at East Carolina University’s Brody School of Medicine in Greenville for an autopsy.
+McArthur said investigators won’t be able to determine the age, sex or race of the person until after the autopsy is performed.
+Currently that’s scheduled for Monday, he said.

 “We have not been able to conclude that yet,” McArthur said.